 If you’re stopped on suspicion of DWI, be sure to show the officer your driver license when asked.
 You will also need to provide proof of auto insurance and your vehicle registration.
 If you say “no” to a chemical test (blood or breath), your driver license will be suspended automatically for six months, even if you have no drugs or alcohol in your system.

-Contact Alband, Lane & Balderama to meet with a Tarrant County DWI lawyer for free.
+Contact Alband, Lane & Balderama to meet with a Fort Worth DWI lawyer for free.
 As a former prosecutor, Attorney Alband knows how to defend you!